 What are the pitfalls or complexities with running your own marketplace website?

 Like any business, there are pros and cons of setting up your own Multi-vendor marketplace.
-These can range from not planning and executing the project well, to a collapse within an industry or rising prices.
+Ranging from not planning and executing the project well, to a collapse within an industry or rising prices.

 - The market size falls or isn’t large enough to start with.